-For serious behaviour incidents that are likely to result in suspension or exclusion.
+For serious behaviour incidents that are likely to result in an exclusion from school for a fixed term pupils are to be sent directly to the Head Teacher.
 Parents will always be called in immediately for all behaviours referred to the Head Teacher.

-A serious incident will result in movement directly to red, bypassing all other colours.
-Examples of this are shown below:
+A serious incident at any point on the ladder will result in movement directly to red, bypassing all other colours

-- Racism, sexism or homophobia - Threatening behaviour and intimidation of others
+Examples of Red Behaviours

-- Physical violence towards others including adults - Biting or hurting others with an object (such as a pencil) - Behaviour that endangers self or others - Aggressive threats of violence towards a child or adult - Verbal abuse of others including adults
+- Racism, sexism or homophobia - Threatening behaviour and intimidation of others - Continuous disrupting learning of other after the time out and reflection sheet - Physical violence towards others including adults - Biting or hurting others with an object (such as a pencil) - Behaviour that endangers self or others - Aggressive threats of violence towards a child or adult - Persistently refusing to adhere to class expectations - Disruption of learning of others - Verbal abuse of others including adults